APA Corporation: History

-In 2015, the company sold its assets in Western Australia for $2.1 billion.

-In 2016, the company sold its interest in the Scottish Area Gas Evacuation pipeline.

-In 2017, the company sold its assets in Canada to Paramount Resources for C$459.5 million.
+The company sold its assets in Western Australia for $2.1 billion in 2015, its interest in the Scottish Area Gas Evacuation pipeline in 2016, and its assets in Canada to Paramount Resources for C$459.5 million in 2017.

-In 2020, the company declared its 'Alpine High' discovery to be a failure despite spending $3 billion on the play.
-Steven Keenan, VP of global exploration and Lead Geologist on the play resigned.
+APA declared its "Alpine High" discovery to be a failure in 2020, despite its $3 billion investment.
+Steven Keenan, VP of global exploration and lead geologist on the play, resigned.

-In January 2021, the company redid its agreement with the Egyptian General Petroleum Corporation.

-In March 2021, the company reorganized its legal structure, with APA Corporation becoming the holding company for all of its subsidiaries.
+In January 2021, the company restructured its agreement with the Egyptian General Petroleum Corporation.
+The company reorganized its legal structure, with APA Corporation becoming the holding company for all of its subsidiaries in March 2021.